Albie Sachs: Volks v Robinson (2005) and Jane Bwanya v The Master of the High Court, Cape Town (2021)

 Volks v Robinson looked at whether a law providing for surviving spouses to receive maintenance from a deceased person's estate was unconstitutional on the grounds that it did not include unmarried cohabitants.
 While the majority of the Court did not find this discriminatory, Sachs strongly disagreed: "[S]hould a person who has shared her home and life with her deceased partner, borne and raised children with him, cared for him in health and in sickness, and dedicated her life to support the family they created together, be treated as a legal stranger to his estate, with no claim for subsistence because they were never married?"
-The Court's majority decision was overturned in 2021 in Jane Bwanya v The Master of the High Court, Cape Town in favour of Sachs' argument.
+The Court's majority decision was overturned in 2021 in Bwanya v Master of the High Court in favour of Sachs' argument.

 S v M (2007)

 S v M brought the Court a case wherein a woman, referred to as M, faced jail time for repeated credit fraud, even while out on bail.
 Sachs initially planned to dismiss the case but, in talking with his colleagues, he learned that M was a single parent of three teenagers living in an area with high levels of gang and drug activity and violence.
 She was also the owner and operator of two small businesses and was a member of the school governing board.
 Sachs accepted the case on the grounds of the children's right to parental care.
 He ruled in their interest, emphasizing that "foundational to the enjoyment of the right to childhood is the promotion of the right as far as possible to live in a secure and nurturing environment free from violence, fear, want and avoidable trauma."